Passivhaus – Are you interested in constructing your next project to Passive House (Passivhaus) standards or to Net Zero?

 Proof of low-cost utility bills will create more worth than a certificate in terms of the valuation of a building.

-View some of our PassivHaus projects here.
+View some of our Passivhaus projects here.

 Helping to build greener and react to the climate change emergency we actively promote the use of materials with low embodied carbon, helping achieve NET Zero, Passivhaus build standard.
 Manufacturing timber frames for commercial buildings, residential developments, and private self-builders.
 This enables the client to have a final product which requires very little energy and heating.